National Tourism Indicators (NTI)

 Data are collected from other Statistics Canada surveys and/or other sources.

-There are several main data sources for the NTI, all originating from Statistics Canada.
-The CTSA provides benchmark totals, in current dollars.
+There are several main data sources for the National Tourism Indicators (NTI), all originating from Statistics Canada.
+The Canadian Tourism Satellite Account (CTSA) provides benchmark totals, in current dollars.
 The CTSA is a biennial product that was first published for reference year 1988.